Szybet/Yatchy/README.md

   <img src="/img/Yatchy1.png" width="340,5" height="384"/>
 </p>

 Yatchy is a full redesign, from the ground up of the well known [watchy](https://watchy.sqfmi.com/).
-It focuses on fixing known issues and expanding the wasted potential of it.
+It focuses on fixing known issues and expanding the potential of it.

 #### Key points:
 - USBC instead of micro usb